khulnasoft-lab/design.khulnasoft.com/contents/components/infinite-scroll.md

 Use infinite scroll to:

 * Present lists with content that updates frequently.
 For example, Activity and Commits.
-* Navigate lists with no sort/filter functionality.
-Lists that only have a search function should use infinite scroll and not be considered in the sorted/filtered category.
+* Navigate lists when there is no sort/filter functionality.
+Lists that only have a search function should use infinite scroll.

 We use both infinite scroll and pagination to segment results depending on the user’s task.
 Compare these guidelines with the [pagination usage guidelines](/components/pagination#usage) if you are unsure of which to use.